wesimosiuoa/wesimosiuoa/README.md

 ## 🏫 **About My Work**

-I’m currently building the official website for **WEZI TECH INSTITUTE OF TECHNOLOGY**, a platform dedicated to embracing education through technology.
+I’m currently building the official website for **WTIT**, a platform dedicated to embracing education through technology.
 I believe strongly in the power of online learning to transform education and make it accessible for everyone.

 ## 🛠️ **Skills**